Philip Rivers: Personal life

-Rivers, a devout Roman Catholic, married his junior high school sweetheart, Tiffany, in 2001.
+Rivers, a devout Catholic, married his junior high school sweetheart, Tiffany, in 2001.
 She converted to Catholicism.
-They have seven daughters, Halle, Caroline, Grace, Sarah, Rebecca, Clare, and Anna; and two sons, Gunner and Peter.
+They have seven daughters and three sons.
+His oldest son, Gunner, was the starting quarterback in the 2023 season for St. Michael Catholic High School in Fairhope, Alabama, where Rivers served as coach.

+For his last three seasons with the Chargers, after they relocated from San Diego to Los Angeles, Rivers decided not to uproot his family to Los Angeles and instead purchased a customized SUV so he could study film during his commutes to and from San Diego.

 Rivers is a social conservative; during the 2012 Republican Party presidential primaries, he endorsed former Pennsylvania senator Rick Santorum.

 In 2011, he was named one of three finalists for the Walter Payton NFL Man of the Year Award for his work with the Rivers of Hope Foundation, an endeavor he and his wife oversaw from 2010 to 2012 to help foster children.
-The Foundation raised more than $1,000,000 for the cause through football camps, a 5K Fun Run and personal contributions from Rivers.
-The Foundation supported the San Pasqual Academy, a residential education campus designed specifically for foster teens.
+The foundation raised more than $1,000,000 for the cause through football camps, a 5K Fun Run and personal contributions from Rivers.
+The foundation supported the San Pasqual Academy, a residential education campus designed specifically for foster teens.

 Rivers comes from an athletic family.
 He, his father Steve, and his younger brother Stephen have all played college football.
 Steve played linebacker at Mississippi State in the 1970s.
 Stephen committed to play college football at Louisiana State University (LSU) after attending Austin High School and Athens High School.
 On June 5, 2014, he transferred to Vanderbilt University and was eligible to play immediately, but wound up transferring to Northwestern State University for the 2015 season.

-Rivers received an Honorary degree of Doctor of Humane Letters and addressed the Class of 2014 at the 125th Annual Commencement Ceremony of The Catholic University of America (CUA) on May 17, 2014.

-In 2014, Rivers was part of a campaign to benefit the Ronald McDonald House Charities of San Diego.
+Rivers received an honorary degree, doctor of humane letters, and addressed the class of 2014 at the 125th annual commencement ceremony of the Catholic University of America (CUA) on May 17, 2014.
+The same year, Rivers was part of a campaign to benefit the Ronald McDonald House Charities of San Diego.